Central MediaScene 2008

 (Canterbury, Chatham, Eastbourne, London, Margate, Rochester, Kent) is correct.

-old naval base at Portland Ports for second-unit model shots" but I can't see any sign of
+base at Portland Ports for second-unit model shots" but I can't see any sign of this –

-this – it may be the scenes were shot then cut out.
-On the other hand, I've left Pearl
+it may be the scenes were shot then cut out.
+On the other hand, I've left Pearl Harbour

-Harbour in the listing, as I suspect Portland Castle was used for the scene, 38 minutes
+in the listing, as I suspect Portland Castle was used for the scene, 38 minutes in, where the

-in, where the Japanese plan their raid with model battleships in a pool inside a semicircular
+Japanese plan their raid with model battleships in a pool inside a semicircular fort overlooking

-but judging from message-board views, this is generally wrong (opinion tends to Brixham / Paignton
+message-board views, this is generally wrong (opinion tends to Brixham / Paignton / Torquay).

-/ Torquay).
-But the IMDB now also lists Bournemouth's Palm Court Hotel, so it seems the verdict
+But the IMDB now also lists Bournemouth's Palm Court Hotel, so it seems the verdict is still

 There are still stories that parts of other Norman Wisdom films besides The Bulldog Breed